Scar (The Lion King): The Lion King 1½

-In The Lion King 1½ (2004), once again, Scar does make some appearances but does not speak.
-However, once again, his role remains vital, story wise.
-In the film, Nala, now Simba's queen, mentions Scar when she explains to Timon and Pumbaa why Simba left.

-Scar makes three cameo appearances at the film's climax.
-The first cameo is the scene where he backs Simba up against the ledge, right when lightning strikes the base of Pride Rock; the second is during the scene where he admits to murdering Mufasa, before being pinned down by Simba; and the third is when he is defeated by Simba and kicked off the edge of Pride Rock.
-He survives this fall, but is attacked and killed by the hyenas that he betrayed.
+In The Lion King 1½, Scar appears in parts of the climax that overlap with the original film, but only from a distance.

 Animated series

 The Lion King's Timon & Pumbaa

-Despite his death in the original film, Scar makes a few appearances in the spin-off television series Timon & Pumbaa.
-However, likely because of his death, his appearances are limited to brief non-speaking cameos.
+Despite his death in the original film, Scar makes a few brief, non-speaking appearances in the spin-off television series Timon & Pumbaa.
 He is seen in the season two episode "Zazu's Off-By-One Day" when Zazu cleans out his trash can in search for the jungle inspector, and the animated wraparound segment in the Around the World with Timon & Pumbaa international video when Timon drags him to try to restore Pumbaa's lost memories.

 The Lion Guard

-Scar is portrayed in paintings throughout season one of The Lion Guard television series, which explains some of his backstory.
-When Scar was young, as per tradition to all second born children of the current reigning "Lion King", he had led the Lion Guard, who had protected the Pride Lands and had defended the "Circle of Life" from all enemies, before his great-nephew, Kion had led the Guard.
-Like Kion, Scar was also gifted with the Roar of the Elders, which causes the lions of the Pride Lands' past to roar with the user.
-But the power convinced Scar to believe that, with this power, he should be the king, instead of Mufasa, but, when his fellow Lion Guard members had refused to aid him in his plan to dethrone Mufasa, Scar had killed them with the roar in anger.
-As a result, Scar was stripped of the roar forever, as he used it against its intended purpose.
+Scar is portrayed in paintings throughout season one of The Lion Guard television series, which expand on his backstory.
+When Scar was young, he led the Lion Guard, a traditional duty of the king's second child.
+In this role, Scar protected the Pride Lands and defended the "Circle of Life" from all enemies.
+Scar also had an ability called the Roar of the Elders, which summons the lions of the Pride Lands' past to roar with the lion using the ability.
+This power convinced Scar he should be the king instead of Mufasa.
+When his fellow Lion Guard members refused to help him dethrone Mufasa, Scar killed them using the Roar of the Elders.
+As a result, Scar was stripped of this ability, as he used it against its intended purpose.

-Scar appears as a fiery spirit in a volcano in season two (voiced by David Oyelowo) starting in the episode The Rise of Scar, when Kion unknowingly summons him after using the Roar of the Elders in anger when Janja the hyena provokes him.
-After being summoned, Scar conspires with Janja and the other animals in the Outlands to take over the Pride Lands and defeat the new Lion Guard and Simba, who were initially unaware that Scar had returned.
+Scar appears as a fiery spirit in a volcano in season two (voiced by David Oyelowo) starting in the episode The Rise of Scar.
+In this episode, Kion, the current leader of the Lion Guard, uses the Roar of the Elders after Janja the hyena provokes him, and unknowingly summons Scar.
+Scar conspires with Janja and the other animals in the Outlands to take over the Pride Lands and defeat Simba and the new Lion Guard.